buttonsrtoys/gen_keys/README.md

 # gen_key

-`gen_key` is a code generator for generating Flutter widget keys files.
+`gen_key` is a code generator for Flutter widget keys files.

-Widget keys must be of the form `KeyClassName.keyName`.
+Widget keys must be of the form `KeyClassName.keyName`:

     Text('Hello', key: MyWidgetKeys.helloText);